 The facility came about through a partnership with Babcock International, a leading provider of complex engineering services who have worked with the University for many years.
 The latest venture arose from an Edinburgh Innovations workshop that allowed Edinburgh academics to demonstrate to Babcock how they could apply their research to help the business overcome a number of challenges.

 Following this, Babcock hosted two Edinburgh University academic secondments at their manufacturing facility in Rosyth.
 Through his secondment work, data architect Dr Nick Brown effectively demonstrated the value of exploiting Babcock’s vast data resources to reduce operational costs, improve time to results, and underpin the company’s technical strategy.
 Over time the partnership developed, resulting in the opening of the multi-million-pound composite structures research facility.
 As an international centre of innovation, FastBlade researches and tests composite materials and structures for a variety of industries: tidal energy, marine, transport, nuclear and aerospace.

-FastBlade will help meet requirements to develop digital skills in the region (in partnership with Fife College) as set by the Edinburgh and South East Scotland City Region Deal and is part of a transformational programme approach to skills – going from school leavers through to further and higher education.
-The City Region Deal also aims to increase research-based collaboration between universities and industry.
+FastBlade also helps meet requirements to develop digital skills in the region - in partnership with Fife College - as set by the Edinburgh and South East Scotland City Region Deal and is part of a transformational programme approach to skills – going from school leavers through to further and higher education.

-FastBlade sits at the Arrol Gibb Innovation Campus at Rosyth, home to large-scale advanced engineering and manufacturing focussed on the marine and energy sectors.
+FastBlade sits at the Arrol Gibb Innovation Campus at Rosyth, home to large-scale advanced engineering and manufacturing focused on the marine and energy sectors.

 For us, this really is a great industrial partnership.
-Our engineers working alongside the University’s renowned academics have shown what the art of the possible is, in engineering and in working together… I know we are creating something that isn’t just a great opportunity for us, it will have real benefit for all the companies using the facility in years to come."
+Our engineering working alongside the University’s renowned academics have shown what the art of the possible is, in engineering and in working together… I know we are creating something that isn’t just a great opportunity of us, it will have real benefit for all the companies using the facility in years to come."“